Luxtorpeda

-Luxtorpeda – a popular name of the famous Polish railcar from the 1930s.
+Luxtorpeda was the colloquial name of a famous Polish railcar from the 1930s, operating express services primarily from Kraków to other Polish cities.

 History

 In April 1933, Austrian company Austro-Daimler demonstrated their new railcar for long-distance express connections, to PKP.
 During one of the demonstration runs, between Warsaw and Skierniewice, the railcar reached speed about 130 km/h.
 The railcar was leased and later purchased by PKP, further five units were ordered from Fablok who were to build them under Austrian licence but with various improvements.

 Klemens Stefan Sielecki, an engineer at The First Factory of Locomotives in Poland Ltd. (usually referred to as Fablok) in Chrzanów, in 1935 became highly involved in the development of the construction of Luxtorpeda, which was a technical innovation in its time.
 Also in 1935 he was appointed deputy head of the technical department.
 In 1936 Fablok built five Polish Luxtorpedas under his guidance.
 The Luxtorpedas by Fablok were slightly different from their Austrian counterparts, the biggest difference being the use of more powerful diesel engines thanks to which were able to reach a speed of 115 km/h.